-According to Gallup, approximately 57% of US IT companies outsource their services.
+According to Gallup, approximately 57% of US companies outsource IT services.
 There are plenty of reasons for it.
 When you hire developers, you receive a bunch of great benefits.
-This includes access to the talent pool of professionals across the globe, high scalability level, reduced time and access to the latest technological advancements.
+This includes access to the talent pool of professionals across the globe, high scalability levels, reduced time, and access to the latest technological advancements.

 You must have heard that ‘Communication is the lifeblood of organizations.’

 This is true as effective communication is the foundation of just about everything.
 But remote management poses a challenge in terms of communication.
-You have to be very careful about how to avoid misunderstandings, unmet expectations and cooperate with the remote development team.
+You have to be very careful about how to avoid misunderstandings, and unmet expectations and cooperate with the offshore software development team.

 Let’s find out, how to effectively streamline communication!